 THE AMAZING BUSHWICK COLLECTIVE STREET ART TOUR, BROOKLYN

-The tour is run by Free Tours By Foot, which will give you a meeting point on booking and you pay what you think the tour is worth at the end.
+The tour is run by Free Tours By Foot, or you can book via Get Your Guide, both of which will give you a meeting point on booking and you pay what you think the tour is worth at the end.
 Essentially it’s a ‘name your own price’ tour, which encourages the local tour guides to deliver the experience to the best of their ability on each occasion.

 Mar is a former graffiti artist and now still partakes in supporting the art community by running galleries and organising events in the area.
 He explained that NYC is a bit of a mecca for graffiti and street art, attracting artists from around the world.
 Bushwick is a working class district and has been attracting many global artists.
 The area has a large collection of art studios and galleries but Bushwick’s industrial landscape is the main draw for these artists.